2D-C0DES/MORSE/README.md

 made you nostalgic about Interstellar, or made you curious about communication systems,

-then Morse Lover has already fulfilled its purpose.
+then Morse has already fulfilled its purpose.